heremaps/xyz-documentation/docs/cli/basic-features.md

 `-t, --tags [tags]`   tags for the Data Hub space (used to filter data from the API)

-`--token <token>`    a external token to upload data to another user's space
+`--token <token>`    an external token to upload data to another user's space

-`-x, --lon [lon]`     choose longitude CSV field name, if not well known
+`-x, --lon [lon]`     choose longitude CSV field name, if not well-known

-`-y, --lat [lat]`     latitude CSV field name, if not well known
+`-y, --lat [lat]`     latitude CSV field name, if not well-known

 `-z, --point [point]`  points field name, e.g. `(lat,lon)`